 31 Jan Tablets and iPads in Conferences: 10 things you should consider

-Tablets are an increasingly popular option for conferences and events.
+Tablets, iPads and Event Apps are a popular option for conferences and events now.
 With careful planning they can add a huge amount of value to your meeting.
 Here are some things you should consider if you are planning to use them at your next event.

-Over the last couple of years we’ve been involved in many events that have used iPads or tablet computers.
+Over the last few years we’ve been involved in many events that have used iPads or tablet computers and also Event Apps on delegates’ own devices (BYOD).
 When used sensibly, they can involve and engage delegates in new and exciting ways.
 However, they can also be a source of distraction or worse still provide a means for the delegates to escape virtually from the conference.